gepheum/soia-typescript-gen/README.md

 // Serialize 'john' to binary format. console.log(serializer.toBytes(john));

-// The binary format is not human readable, but it is a bit more compact than
+// The binary format is not human readable, but it is slightly more compact than
 // JSON, and serialization/deserialization can be a bit faster in languages like
 // C++.
 Only use it when this small performance gain is likely to matter, which
 // should be rare.